thiago-scherrer/gotrader/README.md

 docker logs -f gotrader_gotrader_1
 ```

+## Logic

+The acual logic can be changed on internal/gotrader/logic.go.

 ## test

 Copy the sample configuration file, which is inside configs.
 Change the required data.